ESAPI/esapi-java-legacy/README.md

 <table border=0>
 <tr>
 <td>
-OWASP ESAPI (The OWASP Enterprise Security API) is a free, open source, web application security control library that makes it easier for programmers to write lower-risk applications.
+OWASP® ESAPI (The OWASP Enterprise Security API) is a free, open source, web application security control library that makes it easier for programmers to write lower-risk applications.
 The ESAPI for Java library is designed to make it easier for programmers to retrofit security into existing applications.
 ESAPI for Java also serves as a solid foundation for new development.
 </td>
 </tr>
 </table>